What to Expect in Divorce for the Stay-At-Home Parent

 Attorneys may also be willing to take your case if your spouse makes a

-be ordered, that in such a situation may be sufficient to meet your attorney’s
+may be ordered, that in such a situation may be sufficient to meet your

-fees obligations.
-However, there is no guarantee that these awards will
+attorney’s fees obligations.
+However, there is no guarantee that

 Step 3: Appreciate the Efforts of Your Attorney